-Kim Kardashian & Alice Marie Johnson's Phone Call Was So Emotional & I'm Sobbing
+The Details Of Kim K & Alice Marie Johnson's Phone Call Will Make You So Emotional

 Today is a big day for Kim Kardashian and her new friend Alice Marie Johnson, who was just granted clemency by President Donald Trump.
 Kardashian took an invested interest in Johnson's situation and visited with the president personally to discuss her case.
 Johnson was serving a life sentence for a first-time, nonviolent drug offense, and on Wednesday, May 6, the Associated Press announced Trump commuted the sentence.
 According to Kardashian, she spoke on the phone with Johnson directly, and by the sounds of it, Kim Kardashian and Alice Marie Johnson's phone call was very emotional.